fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/filter.md

 ### Equals

-**Equals** is an operation which can be used when you want to filter specific data value.
+**Equals** is an operation which you can use to filter specific data values.
 In the above table, the Country column has three countries in it.
-To filter the data for United States, set the `equals` operator and set its value to United States.
+To filter the data for United States, use the `equals` operator and set its value to United States.

 **Equals** takes two arguments which are: